 Peppercorn is a key ingredient in our Thai Jungle Curry, along with its fiery heat - the flavours are also extracted from the pepper.

-A spice that has attracted recent media attention for many medicinal properties, but has been used in Thai cooking for centuries.
+Turmeric is a spice that has attracted recent media attention for many medicinal properties but has been used in Thai cooking for centuries.
 It needs to be combined with black pepper to increase absorption, something that was probably done before science made the connection.

 We use only Mother Turmeric, the central part of the root credited with the greatest benefit